keboola/developers-docs/cli/commands/diff/index.md

 kbc diff [flags]
 ```

-Show differences between local and remote state of the project.
+Show differences between the local and remote states of the project.

 ## Options